mlgiardina/model-skeleton/README.md

 └── lib                 # Your ruby code (models, etc.) should go here
     └── all.rb          # Require this file to auto-require _all_ `.rb` files in `lib`
 ```

+1. There are 51 users.
+I found this by typing `User.count`.
+2.